-FASB sees that, and decided to think about removing the requirement at a recent board meeting.
+FASB sees that, and has decided to think about removing the requirement at a board meeting earlier this month.

 In fact, they’re minded to go further: another disclosure requirement on the chopping block relates to aggregate details about internal valuation processes, which don’t say much about any one portfolio company.
 But it’s tough to say for sure what the real world implications of the developments will be until the board releases an exposure draft detailing the changes (pfm understands one will be issued before July).

 On the surface, it appears likely that the “roll-forward table” of Level 3 assets will technically be eliminated.
 However, this may not offer much relief in practice if you still require CFOs to show when they transfer in and out of level 3 of the fair value hierarchy, observes Duff & Phelps managing director David Larsen.
 “Wouldn’t the table make more sense and be easier to follow?”